Jwely/espa-api/README.md

   * A new science product is output

 * Dynamic Tile Generation
-  * ESPA can produce stacks of images lined up properly with one another.
+  ESPA can produce stacks of images lined up properly with one another.
   1. Request scenes/tiles that contain data within the geographic region of interest (required)
   2. Select Customized Input Products (if MODIS or Landsat Level 1 products should be tiled) and/or CDR/ECV/SI products (required)
   3. Specify output projection with proper parameters (required)
   4. Specify output extents in meters (required)
   5. Specify pixel size (optional)
   6. Specify resampling method. (required)
   7. The resulting output images are proven to align.

-  * The onus is on the user to maintain and track their grid and tile definitions.
-    * Projection with parameters, output extents, output pixel sizes
-  * Simply requesting scenes to be reprojected is not enough to line up the outputs.
+  The onus is on the user to maintain and track their grid and tile definitions (projections with parameters & output extents).
+Simply requesting scenes to be reprojected is not enough to line up the outputs.
 A fixed set of output spatial extents must be provided to create a consistent output image frame.

 * Sensor Intercomparison Via Statistics And Plotting
   * By choosing coincident observations from different sensors (MODIS 09 + Landsat SR over the same place on the Earth and acquired close to the same time), users are able to plot and compare the performance of each sensor/algorithm in relation to one another.
 This is particularly useful when users would like to establish levels of confidence in a particular sensor, compare new sensors with old, or otherwise normalize reading they are seeing from a variety of sources.